Asord/pycrop/README.md

 ## FFMPEG

 This program needs ffmpeg in order to work.
 You can update your ffmpeg installation folder by editing the line in tools.py

+## tkgen

+This application uses a modified version of tkgen from tmetsch.
+See tkgen/gengui.py for more informations.